medi

 - Speed: Instant access to any note, no matter how large your collection grows.

-- Flexible input: Create notes interactively in your editor, with a one-liner
+- Flexible Input: Create notes interactively in your editor, with a one-liner

 -m